-According to the Clery Act, pastoral counselors, who are functioning within the scope of that recognition as a pastoral counselor, and professional counselors (El Camino College clinical psychologists) who are functioning within the scope of the counselor's license or certification, are not considered Campus Security Authorities and can provide appropriate counseling services without an obligation to report crimes they may learn about.
+According to the Clery Act, pastoral counselors, who are functioning within the scope of that recognition as a pastoral counselor, and professional counselors (El Camino College clinical psychologists) who are functioning within the scope of the counselor's license or certification, are not considered CSAs and can provide appropriate counseling services without an obligation to report crimes they may learn about.
 While El Camino College does not employ pastoral counselors, all students who have paid their student health fees are eligible to use professional counseling services provided by our clinical psychologists; appointments can be made by calling 310-660-3643.
-El Camino College encourages professional counselors to notify those whom they are counseling of the voluntary, confidential reporting options available to them.